David Gibson (Australian politician): Volunteer work in Bhutan

+Gibson’s work has been instrumental in supporting the Bhutanese Deaf community in its efforts to establish a Bhutan Deaf Organisation to achieve greater inclusivity and recognition on both a national and international level.

+Board work

+Gibson currently serves on the board and as Chair of GRAI - GLBTI Rights in Ageing Inc. In 2024 the Minister for Social Services, the Hon Amanda Rishworth MP appointed Mr Gibson to the National Carer Strategy Advisory Committee.

-He has served as the chairman of Deaf Services a not for profit company working with the community to enhance services and programs that benefit Deaf and hard of hearing across Australia, and as Chairman of Jacaranda Housing, a non-profit, community housing provider in Brisbane.
+He has also served as the chairman of Deaf Services a not for profit company working with the community to enhance services and programs that benefit deaf and hard of hearing across Australia, and as chairman of Jacaranda Housing, a non-profit, community housing provider in Brisbane. and on the board of Valued Lives.

-He is also a former director of Deafness Forum, a national peak body representing the interests and viewpoints of the Deaf, hard of hearing and deaf-blind communities, and former chair of the Queensland Chapter of the Australasian Study of Parliament Group (ASPG) a non-partisan body to encourage and stimulate research, writing and teaching about parliamentary institutions in Australia in order to generate a better understanding of their functions.
+He is also a former director of Deafness Forum, a national peak body representing the interests and viewpoints of the deaf, hard of hearing and deaf-blind communities, and former chair of the Queensland Chapter of the Australasian Study of Parliament Group, a non-partisan body to encourage and stimulate research, writing and teaching about parliamentary institutions in Australia to generate a better understanding of their functions.

-In 2015 he took on a 2-year role as the Executive Director of the Gympie Music Muster, an iconic Australian music festival held in the Amamoor Creek State Forest near Gympie, Queensland.
+In 2015 he took on a 2-year role as the executive director of the Gympie Music Muster, an Australian music festival held in the Amamoor Creek State Forest near Gympie, Queensland.
 In 2017 he became the CEO of Access Plus WA Deaf (the former WA Deaf Society Inc) and finished in that role in April 2020.